Vitaee/ChatApp/README.md

 # ChatApp
-A chat app with flutter and fast api
+A chat app using flutter and fast api with websockets.

+- For backend python's fast api framework used.
+- For frontend flutter sdk used.